t-r-hill/bill-split/README.md

 # Bill Split

-Bill split is a java web application to allow groups of people to easily track and split expenses between the members of the group
+Bill split is a java web application to allow groups of people to easily track and split shared expenses between the members of the group

 ## Dependencies